-Diversity Considerations Related to Sexual Orientation and Gender Identity Sexual orientation and gender identity are grounds of discrimination prohibited under legislation.
+Diversity Considerations Related to Sexual Orientation and Gender Identity

+Sexual orientation and gender identity are grounds of discrimination prohibited under legislation.
 The early recognition of this basis of discrimination was of greatest significance to gays and lesbians and gradually widened to include bisexual and transgender persons.
-Related issues include harassment in the workplace, loss of employment, denial of permits and licenses, denial of training, and denial of promotion.
+Related issues include the denial of accommodations and housing, the denial of services by both public bodies and private sector organizations (such as food services and retail services), harassment in the workplace, loss of employment, denial of permits and licenses, denial of training, and denial of promotion.